drkno/SkeletalAnimation/README.md

 ----
 On Windows it will compile in Visual Studio 2015.
 Open the .sln file and make sure the nupengl and assimp packages from nuget are installed and it should run.

-Untested on Linux, but as has no Windows specific features it should run fine.
+Untested on Linux, but as it has no Windows specific features it should run fine.

 Running:
 ----